Recycling Equipment Grants

-The Nebraska Recycling Council has grant funds of up to $15,000 for the purchase of recycling equipment.
+The Nebraska Recycling Council has grant funds of up to $20,000 for the purchase of recycling equipment.
 Funding for these grants is provided by the Nebraska Environmental Trust.
-The Trust is funded by proceeds from the Nebraska Lottery and has awarded more than $265 million to conservation projects in Nebraska since 1994.
+The Trust is funded by proceeds from the Nebraska Lottery and has awarded more than $265 million to over 2,000 natural resource projects in Nebraska since 1993.

 Who Can Apply

-Any Nebraska organization, including schools, municipalities and other government entities, nonprofit organizations and recycling companies is eligible.
+Any Nebraska organization including schools, municipalities and other government entities, nonprofit organizations and recycling companies are eligible.
 Examples of recycling companies are those that collect, process and/or ship recycling; waste haulers with recycling routes, or starting or expanding recycling services.

 Requirements and Limitations